sri-ni/sri-ni/README.md

 ---

-- Thrive in the intersection of tech and art.
+I live in Austin, TX with my wife, son and a canine kid 🐾.

-- 🌱 I’m currently learning Next.JS
+- 🌱 I’m currently learning Next.JS and curious about NFTs.
-- 💬 Ask me about Design Systems
-- ⚡ Fun fact: My gym is a Weimaraner puppy